Panic rooms and gun safes on rise in London luxury homes

 One Hyde Park, a development in which the most expensive flat sold for 136 million pounds, has panic rooms and bullet-proof windows.

-A 16 million-pound ($25 million) house on sale in the district of Kensington includes two panic rooms, two separate CCTV systems, safes for 24 guns and ammunition, bullet-proof windows and machinegun-proof doors.
+A 16 million-pound house on sale in the district of Kensington includes two panic rooms, two separate CCTV systems, safes for 24 guns and ammunition, bullet-proof windows and machinegun-proof doors.

 Measures previously used by museums to protect artwork such as “security fog” are also now more common in homes, said Edo Mapelli Mozzi, managing director at consultancy Banda Property.
 Rooms fill with a thick fog in seconds to disorient intruders.

-International security company Westminster Group, which provides services ranging from military training to fire safety, increased turnover to 10.1 million pounds from 3.8 million in 2011.
+International security company Westminster Group (WSG.L), which provides services ranging from military training to fire safety, increased turnover to 10.1 million pounds from 3.8 million in 2011.
 It cited contracts won for “several high-net-worth properties in the UK including a stately home”.

-“We are seeing more out-of-the-ordinary security with the huge influx of foreign investment in London,” said Westminster sales director Shires Crichton, referring to measures including armored cars and 24-hour surveillance.
+“We are seeing more out-of-the-ordinary security with the huge influx of foreign investment in London,” said Westminster sales director Shires Crichton, referring to measures including armoured cars and 24-hour surveillance.

 The company also carries out pre-sale threat assessments.
 “An alleyway down the side of a house can make it easier to snatch someone,” said Crichton.
 “We also ensure there is nobody living nearby they don’t get on with.”